The term ‘hoarding’ or ‘compulsive hoarding’ generally refers to the collecting of possessions that has become excessive or pathological.

 When animals are signed over, many are considered to be unsuitable for re-homing due to disease or lack of habituation to a normal domestic home.
-In these cases euthanasia is often considered to be the only practical option.
+In these cases, euthanasia is often considered to be the only practical option.

-If consent is given to neuter and return the cats then this is generally carried out by people experienced with feral cats, as the equipment and type of handling required is often similar to that needed for feral colonies.
+If consent is given to neuter and return, the cats then this is generally carried out by people experienced with feral cats, as the equipment and type of handling required is often similar to that needed for feral colonies.
 These experts also have good contacts with vets accustomed to the treatment of feral cats.
 Many rescue establishments are understandably reluctant to remove cats from hoarders except in extreme cases of suffering as there is rarely, if ever, room in shelters to accommodate an influx of such large numbers on a single occasion.
 As previously mentioned these cats are almost always difficult to re-home.
 There is sufficient argument to suggest that many should not be re-homed at all as this would undoubtedly cause unnecessary suffering to an individual deprived of early socialisation.
-Many cats born into the situation may also have learning and social difficulties caused by developmental problems in utero associated with the mother’s poor nutrition or high stress levels during pregnancy.
+Many cats born into the situation may also have learning and social difficulties caused by developmental problems in utero associated with the mother’s poor nutrition or high-stress levels during pregnancy.

-However there are always instances where the cats may benefit from re-homing and go on to lead normal lives as pet cats.
-Unfortunately there are no specific criteria that indicate suitability and each situation must be assessed on a case-by-case basis.
+However, there are always instances where the cats may benefit from re-homing and go on to lead normal lives as pet cats.
+Unfortunately, there are no specific criteria that indicate suitability and each situation must be assessed on a case-by-case basis.

 Solutions to animal hoarding?

 All hoarding cases deteriorate and numbers increase with time so the earlier positive intervention takes place, the more likely the situation is to be resolved satisfactorily.
-More publicity and more research is also required into this problem to find a treatment protocol for animal hoarders that takes into consideration any mental health issues; ideally there should be a protocol that can be utilised before these situations become so severe that court action is necessary.
+More publicity and more research are also required into this problem to find a treatment protocol for animal hoarders that takes into consideration any mental health issues; ideally, there should be a protocol that can be utilised before these situations become so severe that court action is necessary.
 Recidivism is seen to be a major problem so effective treatment of the hoarders themselves, practical advice and support is the only way forward to prevent further animal suffering.